 Cargo and Freight Agents who work in New Jersey, South Dakota, or New Hampshire, make the highest salaries.

-How much do Cargo and Freight Agents make in different U.S. states?
+How much do Cargo and Freight Agents make in each U.S. state?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Cargo and Freight Agents
+What Tools & Technology do Cargo and Freight Agents Use?